DLF Ltd (NSE: DLF) Q3 2026 Earnings Call dated Jan. 23, 2026

 Thank you.
 Thank you so much sir.

 Thank you.
 We’ll take our next question from Jatin Kalra from Bank of America.
 Please go ahead.
 Jatin, can you please unmute your line?
 Since there is no response, we’ll move on to the next.
-I request Parve Skazi from Nuama to please accept the prompt on his screen.
+I request Parvez Qazi from Nuvama to please accept the prompt on your screen.

-Hi, good afternoon sir.
-So one question from my side.
-I mean for the next year you gave the launch pipeline, if you leave apart go and take the other four projects which is Mumbai phase two, Arbor phase two, Panchkula and maybe the one group housing scheme in DLF City, what.
-Will be the total sales potential of these four projects?
+Hi, good afternoon, sir.
+Sir, one question from my side.
+I mean, for the next year, you gave the launch pipeline.
+If you leave apart, go and take the other four projects, which is Mumbai Phase 2, Arbour Phase 2, Panchkula, and maybe the one group housing scheme in DLF City.
+What will be the total sales potential of these four projects?

-So you know, honestly I think while we have the numbers, you know, frankly typically for the go forward fiscal we have traditionally, you know, done that, I mean slightly more transparent disclosures when we do the annual call and I’d like to stick to that.
-But broadly speaking the DLF City group housing should be in the range of a couple of million square feet plus you know, to hopefully 2.5.
-With all the TBRs and all coming in the west park should be about a million square feet.
-You know.
-And the.
-The senior living is there half a million.
-You know, Goa.
-We know Pascala will be in phases.
-So I think you knowz there will be.
-And of course dahlias will continue to be.
-To be.
-To be ongoing selling.
+So, honestly, I think — while we have the numbers, frankly, typically for the go-forward fiscal, we have traditionally done that, I mean, slightly more transparent disclosures when we do the annual call.
+And I’d like to stick to that.
+But broadly speaking, the DLF City group housing should be in the range of a couple of million square feet plus hopefully, 2.5 million square feet with all the TBRs and all coming in.
+The West Park should be about 1 million square feet.
+And the senior living is there 0.5 million square feet.
+Goa, we know, Panchkula will be in phases.
+So I think there will be — and of course, Dahlias will continue to be ongoing selling.

 Jatin Kalra

-Hi, sorry.
-I think there was an issue earlier.
-My question has been answered.
+Sorry, there was an issue, and my question has been answered.

+Okay.
 Thank you.

-Okay, thank you.
-We’ll take our next question from the line of Akash Gupta from Nomora.
+We’ll take our next question from the line of Akash Gupta from Nomura.
 Please go ahead.

 Akash Gupta